-The sites at Palaipafos come from a mix of historic periods including from the Late Bronze Age and Ancient Rome.
-There are the ruins of the second century AD Roman House of Leda, so named because its mosaics (housed at the Kouklia Museum) depict a scene from the tale of Leda and the Swan, remains of the ancient fortifications of Palaipafos, which were originally built in the eighth century BC and some ruins of a fifth century BC building, probably the palace of the Persian governor of Palaipafos, Hadji Abdulla.
+The sites at Palaipafos come from a mix of historic periods including the Late Bronze Age and Ancient Rome.
+The site includes the ruins of the 2nd century AD Roman House of Leda, so named because its mosaics (housed at the Kouklia Museum) depict a scene from the tale of Leda and the Swan.
+Also at the site are the remains of the ancient fortifications of Palaipafos, which were originally built in the 8th century BC and some ruins of a 5th century BC building, probably the palace of the Persian governor of Palaipafos, Hadji Abdulla.

-There are also remnants of the medieval period of the history of Palaipafos, including the Church of Panagia Katholiki (circa 12th-13th century AD) and the Lusignian Manor House, built as an administrative centre in the thirteenth century.
+Remnants of the medieval period of the history of Palaipafos can also be seen, including the Church of Panagia Katholiki (circa 12th-13th century AD) and the Lusignian Manor House, built as an administrative centre in the 13th century.

 Discover the best Historic Sites in Cyprus, from Kourion to Paphos Castle and more, includes interactive Cypriot cultural places, landmarks and monuments map.